-Spinning reserve ancillary services for the WEM are currently provided by Synergy and as of 2014 some spinning reserve is provided under a number of Ancillary Service Contracts.
-The IMO pays Synergy for these services in accordance with the formula prescribed in clause 9.9.2(f) of the Market Rules.
+SR for the WEM is, by default, provided by Synergy, although System Management may also contract with other Market Participants to provide SR where it is cost-effective to do so.
+The IMO pays Synergy for its services in accordance with the formula prescribed in clause 9.9.2(f) of the Market Rules.

-Two of the key parameters of the formula in clause 9.9.2(f) are the Margin\Peak and Margin\Off-Peak, which are to be proposed by the IMO to the ERA each financial year.
-These parameters are intended to reflect the payment margin (i.e. as a percentage of the Balancing Price in either the peak or off-peak periods) that, when multiplied by the volume of Spinning Reserve (SR) provided and the Balancing Price, will compensate Synergy for energy sales foregone and losses in generator efficiency resulting from backing off generation to provide SR. Clause 3.13.3A(a) stipulates that:
+Two of the key parameters of the formula in clause 9.9.2(f) are the Margin_Peak and Margin_Off-Peak, which are to be proposed by the IMO to the ERA each financial year.
+These parameters are intended to reflect the payment margin (i.e. as a percentage of the Balancing Price in either the peak or off-peak periods) that, when multiplied by the volume of SR provided and the Balancing Price, will compensate Synergy for energy sales foregone and losses in generator efficiency resulting from backing off generation to provide SR. Clause 3.13.3A(a) stipulates that: